saareliad/FTPipe/pipe/README.md

 ## Misc Systems stuff

-After talk with Amit Nadav

-- Can do fork to share pinned memory. (need to be done before cuda context initialization)
-- `sudo ./pcm.x` to check data transfers between cpus. (git clone <https://github.com/opcm/pcm.git>)
+- Communication Matrix Embedding with cuda P2P samples (15% BW improvment for pipeline).

+- To see how pytorch is compiled, use
+```
+torch.__config__.show()

 - use node 0 : `numactl --cpunodebind=0` (sudo apt install numactl)
   - checking this: either `lstopo` or `lspci -vvv | less`.
-- `less /proc/$PID/maps` to check memory mapping
-- check allocated sutff with `strace -f python -v`
-- There was
-  - `sudo apt install hwloc` for something.
-  - `modprobe msr` for something.

-Communication Matrix Embedding with cuda P2P samples (15% BW improvment for pipeline).

-To see how pytorch is compiled, use
-```
-torch.__config__.show()

 #  0.6.4 T5
 ```